The BEST Apple Pie

 - Add the apple slices (plus any new juices that formed) to the pot.

-- Cook for 3 minutes, stirring often so the apples soften evenly.
+Cook for 3 minutes, stirring often so the apples soften evenly.
 They should still feel slightly crisp in the center.
+(Don’t overcook or the apples will end up soft during baking.)

 - Pour the slurry into the pot and cook for 1–2 minutes, stirring constantly, until the filling becomes glossy, thick, and clings to the apples with no watery drips.